colussim/terraform-aws-infra/README.md

 terraform-aws-infra:>
 ```

-After about 4 minutes our instances are up running
+After a few minutes our instances are up running

 Tear down the whole Terraform plan with :